cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/project_examples.rst

    .. contents::
       :local:
-I

 Project I: Daily Variation of Barometric Pressure
 -------------------------------------------------------------------------------

 Project Idea
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This type of projects gives you some experience of data processing.
-Rich Python modules i.e. Pandas, NumPy or Matplotlib allow us to import and manipulate dataset to provide results in a graphical format.
+Rich Python modules i.e. Pandas, NumPy or Matplotlib allow you to import and manipulate dataset in order to provide results in a graphical format.

 Description
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^